General Agent Evaluation

-The main orchestration loop is illustrated in Figure~\ref{fig:exgentic-architecture}.
+The main orchestration loop is illustrated in Figure~\ref{fig:framework-architecture}.
 Each benchmark generates a set of sessions, where each session corresponds to a single benchmark task the agent must complete (e.g., resolving a GitHub issue, or fulfilling a specific user request).
 For each session, the orchestrator initializes the agent with the task description, contextual information, and the set of available actions.

 Following initialization, the agent receives the first observation from the session environment and responds by selecting one of the permissible actions.
 This action is executed by the environment, which returns a new observation.
 The loop continues until either the session concludes or the agent terminates by emitting no further actions.
 We also terminate if the number of actions/observations exceeds some threshold to avoid deadlocks or excessive costs.